 However, you don’t have to have dinner you can just go to the show.
 Tickets for the Saturday night show cost €30 per person plus booking fee.

 You can also book via the booking form on the Number Twenty Two website.

 Number Twenty Two is a welcome addition to the night time scene in Dublin.

 It’s a one-stop venue for drinks, food and entertainment.
 It feels special but not too exclusive, glamorous but not pretentious and exciting but not over the top.
 It has a really great vibe.
-For someone who doesn’t drink it is a welcome alternative to the traditional pub and club scene.
+Also, for someone who doesn’t drink it is a welcome alternative to the traditional pub and club scene.
 This place is much more interesting.
 The staff are friendly and it seems to attract a decent fun loving crowd.
 I can see this place becoming the next go to spot.
 So you better get in and experience it for yourself before it gets too popular.

-But don’t just take my word for it, check out these other reviews of Number Twenty Two
+But don’t just take my word for it, check out these other review Number Twenty Two Dublin blog posts:

 Number Twenty Two